NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 $$
 \dot\theta = J^{-1}V
 $$
+Where $\dot{\theta}$ is the angular velocity of the joints to integrate to the joint angles, also denoted as $\Delta \theta$ but I omit that as it may be confused with the above perturbation factor of $\Delta \theta$.
+Where as derived above, $V = t-c$ the delta of the target vs the current end effector position.

-However we know that for systems of joints larger than 3, the Jacobian is non square.
-There also may be singularities that occur that are impossible to avoid, depending on the joint configuration which may lead to an over constrained system, because of this the Pseudo-Inverse is used instead.
+However we know that for systems of joints larger than 3, the Jacobian is non square, meaning it has no actual inverse as it has no deterimant.

+There may also be singularities that occur, that are impossible to avoid, depending on the joint configuration which may lead to an over constrained system where their are too few solutions or under constrained where their are too many solutions and no single unique solution, because of this the Pseudo-Inverse is used instead.

+##### First - Approximating Inverse with Transpose

+For simple initial case we could just use the Jacobian transpose as the inverse and thus return the $\dot{\theta}$ values as :
+$$
+\dot{\theta} = J^T  V
+$$
+For the test case described above, where $J$ is a matrix of dimensions $3 \times 27$ for 3 End Effector positional DOFs and 9 joints with 3 rotational DOFs, $V$ is a column vector of dimensions $3 \times 1$ for the 3 positional DOFs of the end effector.
+Thus $\dot{\theta}$ is a $27 \times 1$ vector of the resulting joint angle velocities.

+We know this is correct because $J^T$ is of dimensions $27 \times 3$ and $V$ of dimensions $3 \times 1$ so we have the matrix vector product : $(27 \times 3) \cdot (3 \times 1)$  with a matching inner pair $3,3$ that validates the matrix vector product is possible and the outer pair $27, 1$ defines the resulting vector size.
+We then take each set of 3 DOF Angles and use them to perform Forward Kinematics on the joint chain to modify their angles and thus transforms (and thus transform of the end effector to tend towards the target effector position).

-##### Pseudo-Inverse of Jacobian
+##### Pseudo-Inverse

-Apart from the 3 Joint case (where each joint has a single DOF) and we only care about the end effector position (which defines a $3\times3$ matrix) we cannot just use the transpose as the inverse.
+Apart from the 3 Joint case (where each joint has a single DOF) and we only care about the end effector position (which defines a $3\times3$ matrix) we cannot just use the transpose as the inverse and get a stable result.
+For low rank matrices where most columns are not linearly independent the transpose becomes much less of an approximation of the Inverse and we need to use another method to approximate the inverse, hence the Pseudo-Inverse.

 Depending on the Rank of the Jacobian (Number of linearly independent columns) will depend on how the Pseudo-Inverse is approached, typically calculating the Moore-Penrose Pseudoinverse on a matrix with linearly independent columns is defined as
 $$
 A^+ = (A^TA)^{-1} A^T
 $$

-However for cases where this is not the case we may need to use SVD of $A$.
-I.e. $(A^TA)^{-1}$ is not valid for non square matrices, the standard inverse will not work, most "real" cases for Inverse Kinematics will not have square matrices so the above method cannot be used as the Inverse does not exist.
-This is new for me also as I'm used to dealing with square and possibly symmetric matrices.
+$(A^TA)$ should result in a square matrix, which then allows for the inverse to occur.
+This is then multiplied by the transpose again (of the original matrix).

+Note Eigen `matrix.transpose()` doesn't actually reshape the matrix, is just swaps the pointers internally, so the size still stays the same, however It seems to result in square matrix result when printed, however it may not be the same internally, because the Inverse method asserts the sizes are the same, but because they are dynamic matrices and it seems even though the member functions (rows(), cols()) return the correct square size, internally they are still the size they were first resized() to Maybe just resize() ?.

+May need other methods like calculating SVD of $A$ and using for Pseudo-Inverse calc.

+_____

+##### Applying / Integrating the Resulting Joint Angle Velocities

+Ideally we can re-use the perturbation joint chain traversal code, but instead of perturbing each joint DOF / angle we are applying the resulting angle velocities to them, however we want to update all joint positions in the chain (not just the end effector) in this case from the accumulated transforms from root / start joint in the chain.

+Whether we do this as a multi-iteration process within a single frame, then re-calculating the Jacobian, Inversing, Applying the resulting angle velocities for $k$ iterations Or if we just integrate the resulting single iteration over multiple frames is optional.

+____

+##### Abstraction back into IK_Solver class

+IK Solver for each Joint chain, target effector ...